BrunSpiegel/Jokenpo-finished/README.md

 en-us

-I'm learning some Java Script concepts with the game Tic-tac-toe.
+I'm learning some Java Script concepts with the game scissor, paper, stone.